-Currently 40% of our global leadership workforce consists of women and minorities in key management roles.
-Over the past three years, we have regularly met our goals of increasing the representation of women and minorities, through targeted hiring and key promotions focused on our technical staff including our Scientists and Engineers.
+Currently about 21% of our global leadership workforce consists of women and minorities, respectively, in key management roles.
+Moreover, IPG adopted Rooney Rule in 2021, and now, in 2022, 30% of the Board members are female directors compared to a single female director in 2020.
+Over the past four years, we have regularly met our goals of increasing the representation of women and minorities, through targeted hiring and key promotions focused on our technical staff including our Scientists and Engineers.
 To further support our mission, IPG has donated to multi-cultural scholarships, educational programs and fellowships in our industries and surrounding communities.

 To this end, we actively recruit women and minorities into valued positions and invest in both professional and academic programs that develop and empower these significant contributors to grow both personally and professionally.
-Key partnerships include: the Society of Women Engineers, the Southeast Asian Coalition, and major universities that include a large population of women and minorities in STEM related curriculum (University of Pennsylvania, CREOL - University of Central Florida).
+Key partnerships include: the Society of Hispanic Professional Engineers, the Society of Women Engineers, National Society of Black Engineers, the Southeast Asian Coalition, and major universities that include a large population of women and minorities in STEM related curriculum, including participation in virtual career fairs during the global pandemic.

 IPG is focused on providing a safe and healthy working environment.
 IPG actively avoids any adverse impact to the environment and communities in which we operate.
 Environmental, health and safety (EHS) concerns are the responsibility of our executive leadership and all employees, regardless of function.
 We concentrate our EHS efforts in the areas with the greatest risks and invest in programs and technologies that keep our people safe.

 IPG’s manufacturing employees undergo comprehensive training to reduce workplace hazards and accidents.
 For example, the incidence rates for recorded injuries for our US operations is substantially less than the industry average.
-In 2018, our total recordable injury rate in the US was 1.1 compared to 1.5 for companies in the same industry.
+In 2017-2020, our average total recordable injury rate was 0.7 compared to 2.7 on average for companies in the same industry.

 Over the past three decades, IPG Photonics has partnered with academic institutions to advance the study of photonics and to allow for the optical laser industry to be a viable career path for students studying the technical sciences.
 As a global leader in fiber laser innovation, IPG Photonics has partnered with leading scientific and educational institutions.
 IPG invests in and promotes the education of our future leadership in order to foster continuous improvements in technology and talent development for our industry.
 IPG has targeted investments toward education, scholarships and fellowships in our industries and communities.

 We sponsor Master degree programs and Ph.D. physicists at Imperial College in London and are involved in Project Photon, a laser-use training program for local teachers.
-In Russia, IPG has a long history of support for the students of the Institute of Radio-Engineering.
 In Germany, we are funding an endowed professorship for Optics at the Technische Hochschule Mittelhessen in Wetzlar.
 Moreover, we provide funding for lecturers, achievement awards and travel grants with the goal of fostering future research in the laser industry.
 IPG co-founded the Siegman International School on Lasers, created by the Optical Society of America, to expand access to laser education.
 The Siegman School is a week-long program that exposes students to in-depth learning of lasers and their applications.
 The Thomas F. Deutsch Fellowship in Biomedical Optics at Massachusetts General Hospital, affiliated with Harvard University, supports scientists pursuing careers in biomedical optics and is endowed through a generous donation from IPG Photonics.
 The first winner of the Fellowship was Yue Zhuo, who earned her Ph.D. in bioengineering.

 IPG Photonics calls many countries its home and invests in the communities where we operate.
 We have a long history of supporting local non-profit organizations through a variety of in-kind, corporate and personal giving.
 Our charitable contributions target education, community welfare, civic and social service programs and arts and culture.

 IPG Photonics and its employees are proud to champion local and global projects that are personally meaningful and that develop long-lasting relationships with these organizations.
 Donations are made through global initiatives, and the company's charitable contributions program, which includes disaster and humanitarian relief efforts in all our communities worldwide.
-Over the last two years, IPG and its employees donated close to $1 million to various charitable and academic organizations.
-Some examples are: the American Cancer Society, the March of Dimes, the American Red Cross, the Boys & Girls Club and local community food banks.
+Since 2018, IPG and its employees donated close to $2.8 million to various charitable and academic organizations.
+Some examples are: the American Cancer Society, the March of Dimes, the American Red Cross, the Boys & Girls Club, Girls Who Code, and local community food banks.
 In Germany, we are donating to the community via support to four local kindergardens and a hospice for children and young adults in Olpe – the first of its kind in Germany.

 Our people actively volunteer their time and talent for causes that create positive impacts in the local communities where we work.
 IPG leadership encourages employees to participate in team volunteer initiatives that empower teamwork and engage with their communities thus creating a larger impact in and outside our organization.

 IPG Photonics is a leading voice in the laser industry.
 As a pioneer in the high-power laser field, IPG delivers technological innovations that allow more industries to take advantage of the power and efficiency of fiber laser technology.
-Our CEO Dr. Valentin Gapontsev and members of our Research and Development team are frequently invited speakers at international conferences and events.
+Members of our Research and Development team are frequently invited speakers at international conferences and events.

 Across the globe, IPG is committed to ensuring equal opportunities and abiding by local laws.
 IPG strongly believes in treating all employees fairly and with the utmost respect.
 At IPG, we offer fair compensation, superior benefits and safe working conditions.
 IPG strictly prohibits all forms of human trafficking, child labor, unfair compensation, discrimination and harassment.
 View IPG’s Human Rights Policy.